 Essential trips to anywhere other than this area of Korea remains possible, provided the passport holder abides by South Korea’s visa policy and is not subject to one of the aforementioned restrictions.

 There have been signs that the spread of the virus is slowing in South Korea, with the number of daily confirmed cases falling.
 This has been attributed to the entry restrictions mentioned above combined with wide-scale testing.

 Some airlines have canceled flights to and from South Korea, largely due to a decline in demand as globally people are flying less.

-International and national routes are affected.
+International and national routes are affected, although South Korea still remains well-served by some services.
 Passengers with plane tickets in the coming days should check with the airline to ensure that the flight is to go ahead as scheduled.

 South Korea Cruise Ports Currently Closed

 There have been some instances of passengers onboard cruise ships contracting coronavirus and becoming ill.

 As a result, many countries have limited or stopped cruise ships from docking at ports.
 South Korea has also banned cruise ships from docking at most ports in the country save for a few.